2014 Honorary Degree Recipient

-The Carleton Honorary Degree is the highest honor that the College can bestow.
-Carleton has always awarded this degree sparingly and selects its honorary degree recipients with great care and with the assent of both the faculty and Board of Trustees, seeking to honor those who have achieved eminence in their own profession or who have rendered distinguished service to society.
-We are very proud that at this year’s Commencement ceremony Carleton College will confer an honorary doctorate degree upon:
+Honorary degrees have been a tradition in American higher education for over 300 years.
+They are conferred honoris causa, "for the sake of honor."
+A distinction of high order, Carleton has always awarded honorary doctorate degrees sparingly and selects its recipients with great care and with the assent of both the faculty and Board of Trustees, seeking to honor those who have achieved eminence in their own profession or who have rendered distinguished service to society.
+We are very proud that at this year’s Commencement ceremony Carleton College will confer an honorary doctorate degree upon David R. Loy '69.

 The honorary degree criteria and process are described here.